What is Handball?

 |Igor Turchin||Soviet Union and Ukraine (Men’s) Teams|

 Throughout the world, there are numerous leagues.
-The International Handball Federation (IHF) is the highest level in Handball.
-The IFC is in charge of setting rules and regulations.
+The International Handball Federation (IHF) runs the highest level competitions in handball.
+As the sport’s international governing body, The IHF is also in charge of setting standardized rules and regulations.
 Anything changed in the game of handball goes through the IHF.
-In the table below, some handball leagues are listed:
+Here are some popular handball leagues:

 - Premier Handball League